Now Accepting New Patients

 The Waiting Room Nobody Designed

-Obesity medicine has one language for food noise.
-Addiction psychiatry has a different language for cravings.
-ADHD research has yet another language for reward dysregulation.
-Each field developed in relative isolation, treating its patients in separate systems, rarely comparing notes.
+Obesity medicine speaks one language about food noise.
+Addiction psychiatry speaks a different language about cravings.
+ADHD research speaks yet another language about reward dysregulation.
+These fields developed largely in isolation, trained their specialists separately, and built their treatment systems in parallel silos.

-They present with binge eating and impulsive spending.
+They arrive with binge eating and impulsive spending.
 With substance use and distractibility.
-With a lifetime of feeling pulled toward things they do not entirely want, unable to explain why the pull is so much stronger for them than it seems to be for everyone else.
+With a lifetime of feeling pulled toward things they don't entirely want, unable to understand why the pull is so much stronger for them than it appears to be for the people around them.

-What they may share — what may tie all of these experiences together — is a reward system running at a volume that most people do not have to manage.
+What these patients may share — what I believe connects all of these experiences at the biological level — is a reward system running at a volume that most people simply do not have to manage.

-It is not a matter of wanting the right things hard enough.
+It is not a matter of wanting the right things badly enough.

 It is neuroscience.

-I want to be honest about what we know and what we do not.
+I want to be clear about what we know and what we don't — because intellectual honesty is the foundation of good medicine.

 The evidence here is early.
-Much of it is observational — patients reporting changes that were not the intended target of treatment, researchers noticing patterns across clinical populations.
+Much of it is observational.
+Patients are reporting changes that weren't the intended target of their treatment.
+Researchers are noticing patterns across clinical populations.
 The mechanistic picture is still being assembled.
-We do not yet have the clinical trials that would let us speak with certainty.
+We do not yet have the randomized controlled trials that would allow us to speak with clinical certainty.
+I am not recommending GLP-1 medications for ADHD, addiction, or impulse control disorders.
+That is not where the evidence is.

-But in medicine, patients often name things before science can explain them.
+But I have practiced long enough to know that patients often name things before science can explain them.

 Food noise was a patient-generated term.
-No researcher coined it.
-People who lived it found the words for it, and only afterward did we begin to understand the biology underneath.
+No researcher coined it in a laboratory.
+People who lived with it found language for it — and only afterward did medicine begin to understand the biology underneath.

 Something is being named.

-Why does the pull feel like a command for some people and a suggestion for others?
+Why does the pull feel like a command for some people and a quiet suggestion for others?

-Why does wanting feel, for some people, more like being wanted by something?
+Why does wanting feel, for certain people, more like being wanted by something?

 Is Reward Noise Driving What You Are Struggling With?